Haivision/srt/docs/handshake.md

 `Encryption Flags` field in `Type` field.
 The value for latency is always agreed to be the greater of those reported by each party.

 The Rendezvous Handshake
 ------------------------

-When two parties attempt to connect in Rendezvous mode, they are considered to be equivalent.
-Both have bound ports (with the same port number).
-And when they do connect, neither of them is listening (each is expecting to receive packets from the other), which means that it's perfectly safe to assume each party has agreed upon the connection, and that no induction-conclusion phase split is required as a safety precaution.
+When two parties attempt to connect in Rendezvous mode, they are considered to be
+equivalent: Both are connecting, but none of them is listening, and they expect to be contacted (over the same port number on each party) only by the exactly same party that they try to connect to.
+Therefore it's perfectly safe to assume each party has agreed upon the connection, and that no induction-conclusion phase split is required as a safety precaution.
 Even so, the Rendezvous handshake process is more complicated.

-The Rendezvous process is similar in HSv4 and HSv5, although for HSv5 the whole process is defined separately due to the introduction of an extra state machine.
-You can consider the HSv4 process description to be an introduction for HSv5.
+The base statements for Rendezvous handshake are the same in HSv4 and HSv5, however HSv5 has more data to exchange and more conditions to be taken into account and this makes this process more complicated.
+You can consider the HSv4 process description to be an introduction for HSv5, though.

 ### HSv4 Rendezvous Process